Flahmingo-Investments/backend-engineering/README.md

 > ### Level 3
 ___

-Integrate RabbitMQ message broker and integrate with services
+Integrate your choice of RabbitMQ, or GCP Pub/Sub message broker and integrate with services

 ### Auth Service